P79N6A/server/README.md

 </td></tr>

 <tr><td style="white-space: nowrap"><b>data-streams</b></td><td>
-for streaming triples between functions we use the yield and do{block} features of Ruby to produce and consume a subset of RDF. argument 0 and 1 are expected to contain a URI in string-form. argument 2 follows our usual rules for disambiguating a resource (R|RDF::URI|JSON-object) and literal (JSON-value)
+for streaming triples between functions we use the yield and do{block} features of Ruby to <a href=ruby/JSON.rb.html>produce and consume</a> a subset of RDF. arguments 0 and 1 contain a URI in string-form. argument 2 follows our rules for disambiguating a resource (R|RDF::URI|JSON-object) and literal (JSON-value)
 </td></tr>

 <tr><td style="white-space: nowrap"><b>pages</b></td><td>